divadde/GaV/README.md

 ### 📝 Deep Dive & Key Findings

-Our ablation study reveals critical insights into the interplay between Large Language Model reasoning and neuro-symbolic execution.
+Our ablation study reveals critical insights into the interplay between Large Language Model reasoning capabilities.
 By isolating the **Description** and **Verification** components, we observed four distinct behavioral patterns:

 #### 1. The Limitations of Direct Reasoning (Vanilla Baseline)
 * **Configuration:** *No Description, No Verifier (Direct Prompting)*